TABLE Tantrix Tournament Rules – 2007 British Open version

 2. It is the responsibility of both players to ensure that the clock is set correctly.

-3. Please use the colour registered as your first preference, or your second preference if your opponent’s first preference colour is the same as yours.
+3. Please use the colour registered as your first preference unless both players have registered the same first preference colour.
+In that case, if they cannot agree and neither player is willing to let the other use the mutual first preference colour, then they should each use their second preference colours.
 If second preferences are the same too, we encourage players to agree on alternative colours.
 If you cannot agree, refer to the Controller.
-If one player has not registered a first preference, they cannot prevent the other player playing with their first preference but they can play with any of the other three colours.
+If one player has not registered a first preference colour, they cannot prevent the other player playing with their first preference but they can play with any of the other three colours.

 4. Each player takes a coloured ‘tile mat’ outlined with the colour they will be playing with in that game.
 Your tiles must be placed on or close to it so the colour you are playing with is obvious to your opponent and to spectators.